-We manufacture and sell numerous products pursuant to brand license agreements including Olive Garden ® dressings and Jack Daniel's ® mustards, as well as endorsement agreements including Hungry Girl ® flatbreads and Weight Watchers ® flatbreads.
+We manufacture and sell numerous products pursuant to brand license agreements including Olive Garden ® dressings and Buffalo Wild Wings ® sauces.
 We believe that our relationships with our brand licensors are good, but we cannot ensure that we will maintain those relationships.
 Many of our brand license agreements can be terminated or not renewed at the option of the licensor upon short notice to us.
-The termination of our brand license agreements, the failure to renew our brand license agreements on terms favorable to us, or the impairment of our relationship with our brand licensors could have a material adverse effect on our business, results of operations, financial condition and cash flows
+The termination of our brand license agreements, the failure to renew our brand license agreements on terms favorable to us, or the impairment of our relationship with our brand licensors could have a material adverse effect on our business, results of operations, financial condition and cash flows.

 In addition, we increasingly rely on electronic marketing, such as social media platforms and the use of online marketing strategies, to support and enhance our brands.
-This marketplace is growing and evolving quickly and allows for the rapid dissemination of information regarding our brands by us and consumers.
-We may not be able to successfully adapt our marketing efforts to this marketplace, which could have a material adverse impact on our business, financial condition and results of operations.
+This "e-commerce" marketplace is growing and evolving quickly and allows for the rapid dissemination of information regarding our brands by us and consumers.
+We may not be able to successfully adapt our marketing efforts to this rapidly changing marketplace, which could have a material adverse impact on our business, financial condition and results of operations.
 Further, negative opinions or commentary posted online regarding our brands, regardless of their underlying merits or accuracy, could diminish the value of our brands and have a material adverse effect on our business, results of operations, financial condition and cash flows.